-Leverage can be thought of as the ratio of existing investment to the existing funders wealth.
+Conviction can be thought of as the ratio of existing investment to the existing funders wealth.
 It's about asking: how much has this opportunity been able to convert its access to funding into useful investment?

 Equivalently, but perhaps surprisingly, between two opportunities with the same existing access to wealth, the one that has converted this to more investment means that it is more exciting to other funders.
-So Leverage would suggest to prioritize the one that has received the higher level of existing investment.
+So Conviction would suggest to prioritize the one that has received the higher level of existing investment.
 This aligns with this post.

 Having the wealth of existing funders as the denominator of this ratio makes it similar to 'Neglectedness' or 'Uncrowdedness' in 80'000 Hours and Owen Cotton-Barratt's ITN style frameworks.
-But, having Investment as the numerator makes it 'Leverage'.
+But, having Investment as the numerator makes it 'Conviction'.

 Neglectedness naturally arises in the equilibrium model in the three ways described in the following subsections.
 Value and risk neglectedness contribute positively to overall neglectedness, whereas excess opportunity costs subtract from it.